lukasjoc/lukasjoc/content/reading.md

 Infinite Jest \
 Atlas Shrugged \
 Permutation City \
-Description of the Voynich MS
+Description of the Voynich MS \
+A Field Guide to Critical Thinking